(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 Gas policies, provocative weapons deployments, smear campaigns, military exercises – all of this described in the list, which has seen the light of day in the last two years, was not, in other words, a product of "Russia's brutal, full-scale, unprovoked invasion" of Ukraine, but is carefully planned by the US/NATO, in other words a well-advertised provocation to trigger reactions from Russia.

-The importance of this list for our topic here i ORIENTERING, 'fear of Russia', necessarily means that the Americans', NATO's and soon Norway's 'fear' of Russia is not a real fear of what Russia might conceivably do, but an excuse to hit the country and the president.
+The meaning of this list for our theme here in ORIENTATION, 'fear of Russia', is necessarily that the Americans', NATO's and soon Norway's 'fear' of Russia is not a real fear of what Russia might do, but a pretext to hit the country and the president.

 The West's attitude of violence and coups towards Russia